Where I Come From

 Students will examine family traditions as a microcosm of larger cultures.

 One aspect of cultural identity is the unique set of traditions held in common by a group of people.
 We can observe evidence of these traditions in day-to-day activities as well as in the ways groups celebrate special occasions.
-Introduce or review this concept with students and help them generate concrete examples of traditions commonly associated with special events in the United States (e.g., fireworks on Independence Day, feasts on Thanksgiving, valentines on February 14).
+Introduce or review this concept with students and help them generate concrete examples of traditions commonly associated with special events in the United States (such as: fireworks on Independence Day, feasts on Thanksgiving, exchanging Valentine cards on February 14).

 Then introduce the idea that families are unique cultural groups.
-While a specific family will share many traits common to larger groups (e.g., religious beliefs, clothing styles, language), each family develops its own set of traditions that sets it apart from other families.
-These traditional activities become so firmly a part of "the way we do things" that we sometimes feel puzzled or out of place when these activities are not present in other families.
+While a specific family, cultural, or religious group will share many traits common to larger groups (e.g., religious beliefs, clothing styles, language), each family or cultural group develops its own set of traditions that sets it apart from other groups.
+These traditional activities become so firmly a part of "the way we do things" that sometimes students feel puzzled or out of place when they observe others celebrating differently.

 Note: This activity asks students to share potentially sensitive aspects of their personal lives.
 Help students find "safe" ways to participate and set clear expectations for mutual respect in the class.
 Teachers should be sensitive to the needs of all students.
 Reassure students who live with single parents, grandparents, other relatives, or foster families that their experiences are valid and valuable contributions to this activity.